eskyozar/neovim-config/README.md

 # TODO LIST

-- [] Make a install script for this repo
+- [x] Make a install script for this repo
 - [] Make configuration to the neovim start screen
-- [] Make sure I will die untill i manage this repo
+- [] Make sure I will alive untill i manage this repo